 - Start a Book Club: Form a book club with family members, your child’s friends and their parents, or just the two of you.
-Select a book together and establish small reading assignments, (for example one or two chapters at a time).
-Choose a specific “meeting” time, and place such as a weekly trip to a local café or park or just chat over some snacks at home, discussing the book.
-Be sure to focus on talking about your ideas and themes in the book, using concrete examples from the book and the other skills mentioned above.
+Select a book together and establish small reading assignments (for example, one or two chapters at a time).
+Choose a specific “meeting” time and place, such as a weekly trip to a local café or park, or just chat over some snacks at home, discussing the book.
+Be sure to focus on talking about your ideas and some themes in the book, using concrete examples from the book and the other skills mentioned above.
 After you finish one book, pick another book by the same author, about a similar topic or in the same genre and compare them.

-- Compare Perspectives: Read about an event you and your child attended, or write your own accounts of an event you shared.
-Read the two pieces and then compare the differences between them the perspectives from which they were written.
+- Compare Perspectives: Read about an event you and your child attended or write your own accounts of an event you shared.
+Read the two pieces and then compare the differences between them, like the perspectives from which they were written.

-- Vary your Reading: Read different genres of texts with your child.
-For example, pick a poem or play and read it together and talk about the ideas perspectives and themes of it.
+- Vary Your Reading: Read different genres of texts with your child.
+For example, pick a poem or play, read it together, and talk about the ideas, perspectives, and themes of it.
 Read two poems about one topic and compare them.

-Fifth graders build on the skills they learned in 4th grade to become clearer and more developed writers as they write many different kinds of pieces about a variety of topics and use details and organization to write strong pieces.
-Students are taught to use their writing to share their unique ideas and own perspectives and not just those of others.
-They are taught to use connected and specific details in their writing as well.
-Students are taught specific ways to do this and spend much of the writing time in class working on their own individual writing pieces.
+Fifth graders build on the skills they learned in 4th grade to become clearer and more developed writers as they write many different kinds of pieces — about a variety of topics — and use details and organization to write strong pieces.
+Students are taught to use their writing to share their own unique ideas and perspectives, not just those of others.
+They are taught to use connected and specific details in their writing, as well.
+Students are shown specific ways to do this and spend much of their writing time in class working on their own individual writing pieces.

 In order to build writing skills, your 5th grader:

-- Writes opinion pieces which include: 1.
-An introduction and conclusion 2.
-A logical and clear structure 3.
-Reasons, proofs and ideas that support the author’s opinion.
+- Reasons, proofs and ideas that support the author’s opinion.

-- Writes narrative pieces which: 1.
-Introduce and describe an event in a logical ordered way 2.
-Use details such as dialogue, thoughts and emotions 3.
-Include a conclusion.
+- Introduce and describe an event in a logically ordered way

 - Plans, revises, and edits his writing.

-- Thinks about the best way to approach his writing and tries different ways to do so.
-For example, writes in a different tense, or from a different perspective such as 1st or 3rd person.
+- Thinks about the best way to approach her writing and tries different ways to do so.
+For example, writes in a different tense, or from a different perspective, such as 1st or 3rd person.

-- Types at least two pages of text within one sitting.
+- Types at least two pages of text in one sitting.